 Ubuntu is one of the most widely searched Linux distros in use today.
 A group of Debian developers led by Mark Shuttleworth formed Canonical, Ltd. in 2005.
 They also created the Ubuntu Foundation to provide support and development of Ubuntu.
-They currently release updates on a 6-month schedule.
+They currently release upgrades on a 6-month schedule.
 The current release is version 18.04 LTS (Long Term Support)- also called “Bionic Beaver.”

 Ubuntu is an ancient African word meaning ‘humanity to others.’